jfinstrom/helloworld/README.md

 helloworld
 ==========

-FreePBX Hello World with BMO for 13+ though a lot of this will probably work on 12+
+FreePBX Hello World with BMO for 15+ though a lot of this will probably work on 12-14 This has removed some deprecated methods

 Status
 ==========
 This is a functioning module that manages notes.
 It installs and all that jazz on FreePBX 13.
-It takes advantage of some 13 only stuff such as action buttons that won't show up in 12, and a dynamic grid that won't populate in 12.
+It takes advantage of some 15 only stuff such as backup and restore
 Scope
 ==========